-Simple Network Management Protocol (SNMP) is a published, open standard for network management.
+The Simple Network Management Protocol (SNMP) is a published, open standard for network management.
 SNMP lets hardware and software components on networks provide information to network administrators.
-This chapter provides a brief introduction to SNMP.

-Purpose of SNMP
+Purpose of the SNMP

-Although the original purpose of SNMP was to let network administrators remotely manage an Internet system, the design of SNMP lets network administrators manage applications as well as systems.
+Although the original purpose of the Simple Network Management Protocol (SNMP) was to let network administrators remotely manage an Internet system, the design of SNMP lets network administrators manage applications and systems.

 SNMP provides the following capabilities:

-- Hides the underlying system network - Lets you manage and monitor all network components from one console
+- Hides the underlying system network - · Lets you manage and monitor all network components from one console